Surya00solo/Surya00solo/README.md

-- 👋 Hi, I’m @Surya
+- 👋 Hi, I’m @Surya Velpula
-- 👀 I’m interested in ...Data Science
+- 👀 I’m interested in ...Data Analysis
-- 🌱 I’m currently learning ...Data Analysis
+- 🌱 I’m currently learning and training as data analyst
-- 💞️ I’m looking to collaborate on ...IBM
+- 💞️ I’m looking to collaborate with any better and best organization
-- 📫 How to reach me ...LinkedIn @SuRya00

 <!---
 Surya00solo/Surya00solo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.